-New Google AdWords Offer Extensions Integrate Discount Offers with Search
+New Google Ads Offer Extensions Integrate Discount Offers with Search

-Google Offer Extensions are the latest and greatest AdWords advertising extension, enabling advertisers to make some powerful adjustments to their standard-issue Google ads.
+Google Offer Extensions are the latest and greatest Google Ads advertising extension, enabling advertisers to make some powerful adjustments to their standard-issue Google ads.
 Offer Extensions integrate offers with search, allowing you to attach a clickable coupon, rebate, or discount offer to any standard Google Search ad.

-Previously, Google Offer Extensions were available in a private beta for select AdWords advertisers.
+Previously, Google Offer Extensions were available in a private beta for select Google Ads (formerly known as AdWords) advertisers.
 The feature is now on track to be rolled out to all advertisers along with a ton other changes by the end of February.
 We're excited to introduce to you how Google Offers for mobile could look like.

-Here’s what an AdWords Offer Extension looks like in the wild:
+Here’s what an Google Ads Offer Extension looks like in the wild:

 Advertisers can attach a redeemable offer to their regular Google search ad.
 When users click the “view offer” link will be taken to a Google hosted landing page.
 From there, users can choose to print out the offer or “save it for later” by sending it to the “My Offers” section of Google Offers for later in-store use.